 What is more common, as illustrated in the movie A Band Called Death, is that the music industry executive, and the man in general, knows more about the industry than the uncompromising, twenty-something artists.

 “Nothing against (the corporate, industry honchos),” you often hear the good-natured, ‘no hard feelings’ little-guys-turned-stars suggest.
-“They know the music industry.
-They just didn’t know our music.
-They couldn’t see what we were trying to do.
-They were more interested in the cookie cutter band that did things in a more normal, more popular manner to appeal to Middle America.
-They didn’t understand us.
-They didn’t understand our fans.
-We held true to our convictions, and the rest, as they say, is history baby.”
+“They know the music industry, but they just did’t understand our music, and our fans, and they couldn’t see what we were trying to do.
+They were more interested in the cookie cutter band that do things in a more normal, more popular manner to appeal to Middle America.
+We held true to our convictions, and the rest is history, our history, baby.”

 This history, in this case the history of modern music, would be written without a band called Death in it, because they refused to compromise, a decision that left them in the large slush pile of the uncompromising.

-Clive Davis heard the band called Death.
-Clive Davis liked the music from the band called Death.
+Clive Davis heard the band called Death, and he enjoyed their music so much that he decided to sign them.
 Even though their music, punk music, was outside his particular area of expertise, he decided to give them a chance.
 He decided to pay for them to have the studio time necessary to record an album, he offered them a recording contract that amounted to them receiving $20,000 a piece, big money in 1971, and a man like Clive Davis doesn’t make such offerings without first knowing how tempestuous musicians can be.
-He didn’t want to change a thing about their act, he believed that what they intended to do had some promise, but he did have one misgiving: the name of the band.
+He didn’t want to change their act, and he believed in them and what they intended to do, but he did have one misgiving: the name of the band.

-Most of the members of the band called Death were not married to the name.
+The other members of the band called Death were not married to the name.
 They appeared to like the name, but their convictions did not extend to the point that if a man like Clive Davis informed them that he did not like the name they would not change it.
 Guitarist, and founder of the band, David Hackney, was another matter.
-The name of the band, and his reason for forming the band, was based on the death of Hackney’s father, and David had themes and designs built around the name.
+The name of the band, and his whole reason for forming the band.
+The name was based on the death of Hackney’s father, and David developed themes and created designs built around the name.
 He even went so far as to have T-shirts made.
 He made it clear that he wasn’t going to change the name of the band no matter what.
-At one point, Hackney even went so far in the presumed, yet not detailed negotiations, as to tell someone involved to tell one of the most powerful men in the music business, Clive Davis, “To go to Hell!”
+At one point, Hackney even went so far in the presumed, yet not detailed negotiations, as to tell someone involved in the negotiations to tell one of the most powerful men in the music business, Clive Davis, “To go to Hell!”

-One has to imagine that Davis ran across all sorts of artistic convictions in the music business too, and one has to imagine that his well-honed instincts told him that some of them don’t work.
+As a man that existed in the industry decades before a band called Death, Davis encountered all sorts of artistic convictions in the music business too, and one has to imagine that his well-honed instincts told him that some of them don’t work.
 One has to imagine that he stood aside while some of these artists pursued their artistic, idealistic ideas, and he was even surprised when some of them worked.
 One has to believe he allowed his artists to pursue some loony ideas, as long as those ideas would be supported by investors, and the other segments of the industry.
 One has to imagine that he also learned that he shouldn’t nix or approve such ideas on his own, and that he made some mistakes along the way with regard to his own instincts prior to spotting a band called Death, until it dawned on him that he would need a team of advisers to provide a check on his decision making process.
 One has to imagine that Davis didn’t like the idea of the name Death for a band, but he was willing to put it to his investors and advisers, and that they nixed the idea too.
-It’s great for an outlandish artist to be different, and somewhat loony, in other words, but there are lines in the sand drawn by segments of industry, that knew their customers’ lines in the sand, and that those lines were far different in 1971 than they are today.
+It’s great for an outlandish artist to be different, and somewhat loony, in other words, but there are lines in the sand drawn by segments of industry, that know their customers’ lines in the sand, and that those lines were far different in 1971 than they are today.

-We can also assume that telling Clive Davis to go to hell felt so right to Hackney, and the age he lived in.
-In the 50’s, music execs controlled the music world, and the stars felt fortunate to be in the position they were in.
-In the late 60’s and early 70’s the climate changed, and more bands began carving out their own niches, telling those in authority positions to go to hell and succeeding after doing so.
-Hackney may have considered the idea that he would, one day, be rubbing elbows with Pete Townshend, Alice Cooper, and all the other tops stars of the day, and he may have thought that the act of telling Clive Davis to go to hell would be a point of appreciation among them.
-We can assume, Hackney loved all the same stories we’ve all heard of rock and roll stars believing in what they did so much that they were willing to tell those that opened doors for them to go to hell, and that romanticized notion may have driven Hackney to do it.
-We can also assume, he didn’t consider how many of these stories were myths created by the band, or even the record executive, to bolster the renegade, rock and roll image that fans almost require of their rock and roll heroes.
+We can also assume that the impulse to tell Clive Davis to go to hell felt so right to Hackney, in the moment, based in part on the age he lived in.
+In the 50’s, music execs controlled the music world, and the stars did everything their handlers told them, because they felt fortunate to be in the position they were in.
+In the late 60’s and early 70’s the climate began to change, and more bands began carving out their own niches, telling those in authority positions to go to hell and succeeding after doing so.
+Hackney may have considered the idea that he would, one day, be rubbing elbows with Pete Townshend, Alice Cooper, and all the other top stars of the day, and he may have thought that the act of telling Clive Davis to go to hell would be a point of appreciation among them.
+We can assume, Hackney loved all the same stories we’ve all heard of rock and roll stars believing in what they did so much that they were willing to tell those who opened doors for them to go to hell, and that romanticized notion may have driven Hackney to do it.
+We can also assume, he didn’t consider how many of these stories were myths created by the band, or even the record executives, to bolster the renegade, rock and roll image that fans almost require of their rock and roll heroes.

-The theme, and moral, of the story of The Band Called Death is that some of the times, some of your uncompromising convictions are just plain wrong, dumb, and ill-advised.
-Some of the times, the man just knows more about something than you do, and as much as it makes you feel like a tool to do so, some of the times it’s better to listen to him.
-Some of the times, the difference between slush pile and success involves making some compromises, even when it breaks your heart to do so.
+The theme, and moral, of the story of The Band Called Death is that some of the times, some of your uncompromising convictions are wrong, ill-advised, and just plain dumb.
+Some of the times, the man knows more about the matter at hand than we do, and as much as it makes us feel like a tool to do so, some of the times it’s better to listen to him.
+Some of the times, the difference between landing in the slush pile and success involves making some compromises, even when it breaks our heart to do so.

-We don’t know how many compromises our favorite rock stars made to get to the top, as it does nothing for the them, or their industry guy, to reveal such information to us.
-We just know the myth of their uncompromising rise to the top, and their uncompromising attitude, and we love those myths, and a part of us wishes that we were lucky enough to be in the position of a David Hackney, so that we could tell a Clive Davis to go hell, and join him in the slush pile of all of the uncompromising artists that were never appreciated in their lifetimes.
+In truth, we don’t know how many of our favorite rock stars made compromises to get to the top, as it does nothing for them, or their industry guys, to reveal such information to us.
+We just know the myth of their uncompromising rise to the top, and their uncompromising attitude, and we love those myths, and a part of us wishes that we were lucky enough to be in the position of a David Hackney, so that we could tell a Clive Davis to go hell, and join him in the slush pile of all of the uncompromising artists that were never appreciated in their lifetime.